WHAT IS LINA?

 Claire also worked in a range of senior management roles with the Community Broadcasting Foundation, ran her own media agency, worked in street press publications and was a broadcaster and board member at a number of community radio stations, including most notably, continuing volunteer roles at PBS in Melbourne.

-Policy & Partnerships Officer
+Policy & Strategic Communications Officer

 Emma Marshall